mizchi/hartman/README.md

 # Hartman

-Automatic unit test generator by dirs.
+Automatic mocha style unit test generator by dirs for common.js envinroment(node.js browserify).

 Good for you.

 ```